 Ongoing Course Development

 MHFA continues to create versions of the course that address unique circumstances within the Canadian population.
-Working with partners, subject matter experts, and evaluation teams, the following courses are currently in development:
+Working with partners, subject matter experts, and evaluation teams, the following MHFA courses are currently in development for: